mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(inner_function.__name__)  # inner
 ```

-If you run the function `inner_function`, do you see the number `73` printed on the screen or do you get an error?
+If you run the function `inner_function`, do you see the number `73` printed on the screen, or do you get an error?

 Because of closures, the function `inner_function` still works: